CiscoDevNet/terraform-provider-aci/website/docs/r/rest_managed.markdown

 - **content** (Map of String) Map of key-value pairs which represents the attributes for the child object.

 ## Import

+Note: Import is not supported for child configuration objects.

 Import is supported using the following syntax: